 7. An appraisal is not the same thing as an inspection

-Many home buyers make the mistake of assuming that an appraisal and an inspection are the same thing.
+Many homebuyers make the mistake of assuming that an appraisal and an inspection are the same things.
 But there’s a reason these are on two different line items in your lender’s Good Faith Estimate.
 They’re not at all the same!

 A home inspection is a detailed summary of the current condition of the home, and it’s meant to protect you as the buyer from walking into a fixer-upper when that’s not what you want.
 Home inspectors look at the roof, the floors, any electrical or plumbing work that can be seen easily, the foundation, and even what’s growing around the house.
 Inspections specifically look for defects that could cost you, as the home buyer, more money down the road.